Analysis¶

 Trade signals¶

-- New method for plotting trades that categorizes entry and exit trades into long entries, long exits, short entries, and short exits.
-Supports different styles for positions.
+- New trade plotting method that separates entry and exit trades into long entries, long exits, short entries, and short exits.
+It supports different styles for positions.

 Plot trade signals of a Bollinger Bands strategy